AbdelrahmanAbdelnabi-engineeringstudent/internship-sensors-/Sensor_Notes.md

 No major challenges were faced during the experiment.
 The sensor output was easy to observe and remained steady due to the weak magnet strength.

+##NEW Observation
+During testing, it was observed that when the sensor was placed between two magnets, the magnetic field became stronger.
+This resulted in higher voltage readings and higher calculated Tesla values.

+When the sensor was moved away from the magnets, the magnetic field became weaker, and both the voltage and Tesla values decreased.

+It was also observed that in some cases the Tesla value became slightly negative (around -0.01).
+This occurs when the measured voltage drops slightly below the reference value (approximately 2.5V), indicating a very weak or opposite-direction magnetic field.

 ---

 # Sensor 5: KY-027 Magic Light Cup Module